sailesh-code/a2a_loan_host_adk/README.md

-# A2A Friend Scheduling Demo
+# A2A
-This document describes a multi-agent application demonstrating how to orchestrate conversations between different agents to schedule a meeting.
+This document describes a multi-agent application demonstrating how to orchestrate conversations between different agents.

 This application contains four agents:
 *   **Host Agent**: The primary agent that orchestrates the scheduling task.
-*   **Kaitlynn Agent**: An agent representing Kaitlynn's calendar and preferences.
-*   **Nate Agent**: An agent representing Nate's calendar and preferences.
-*   **Karley Agent**: An agent representing Karley's calendar and preferences.
+*   **loan Agent**: An agent to approve or dispprove loans.

 ## Setup and Deployment